kleenexETH/Cybersecurity-Resources/README.md

  Cost Low/Mid (USD $300-400)
 - [EJPT](https://elearnsecurity.com/product/ejpt-certification/) Practical exam for penetration testing The Cost is Low/Mid (USD $300-400)
+-[CEH Master](https://www.eccouncil.org/train-certify/ceh-master/) Practical CEH exam Cost is really high (USD $4,670) including CEH multiple-choice and hands-on exams.
+Typically need college, a scholarship, or work to pay for it.
 - [OSCP](https://www.offsec.com/courses/pen-200/) Highly recognized penetration testing certification with a focus on manual testing techniques
 The cost is High (USD $1000-2500)
 - I will be writing an OSCP study guide soon.
+- Looking for people to give feedback on SANS certifications
 ## Web Application Security

 ### Exploitation Frameworks and Tools